lupyuen/pinephone-emulator/README.md

 TODO: To troubleshoot the Apache NuttX MMU Fault on Unicorn Emulator, we generated this Call Graph...

+(To see the NuttX Source Code: Right-click the Node and select `Open`)

 ```mermaid
   flowchart TD
   arm64_boot_el1_init --> arm64_isb